 Mark Blandford is the Founder of Sportingbet.
 He became a bookmaker on 4 July 1984 and successfully built up two betting shop chains in the following decade.
 However, the emergence of the internet triggered the venture that became Sportingbet.
 As a result of organic growth and strategic acquisitions, Sportingbet posted operating profit of £105m in 2006.
 Blandford is now a venture capital investor and the Chairman of FSB Technology.

-The National History Museum in the heart of London is one of the most iconic buildings in the capital.
+The Natural History Museum in the heart of London is one of the most iconic buildings in the capital.
 Entering through the spectacular main into the magnificent Hintze Hall, a drinks and canapes reception will be held for all attendees of the Betting on Sports Week 2018, in what will be a truly memorable closing party.